 Ben Affleck does not look back on this experience fondly, stating that wearing a costume was "a source of humiliation".
 Considering he's taking up Batman's cape and cowl, though, it may have been the backlash from the Hollywood Hype Machine more than anything.

-Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Michael Vartan at the time, but after those relationships ended, Affleck and Garner became happily married with children.
+Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Scott Foley at the time, but after those relationships ended, Affleck and Garner became happily married with children.

 What Could Have Been: The director's cut was intended to be included on the original DVD release, but ultimately the idea was dropped due to lack of disc space.

 Ben Affleck was going to play Bullseye, but landed the lead role.
-Had this happened, it would probably make the scene where Bullseye guts Elektra and interesting topic for their kids.
+Had this happened, it would probably make the scene where Bullseye guts Elektra an interesting topic for their kids.